Get to know all about User details page of Hexnode

 The process of adding users to Hexnode was designed to make it convenient for the administrators.
 An admin can:

-- Import users from directory services like AD, Azure AD, Google Workspace, and Okta.
+- Import users from directory services like AD, Microsoft Entra ID, Google Workspace, and Okta.

 - Create local users from the Hexnode console.